2020 Coronavirus Outbreak – How Does It Affect Willow Grove, PA?

 - A dry cough that produces no phlegm or mucus

-If you have traveled to these areas or have the two symptoms above, do not visit AFC Urgent Care Willow Grove without first calling.
+If you have symptoms above, do not visit AFC Urgent Care Willow Grove without first calling.
 Speak with our staff about your symptoms, concerns, and if you are at risk for COVID-19.
-We can not treat COVID-19, but we may be able to determine it is something else over the phone.
-Please call so we can provide guidance.
+We can provide guidance over the phone on what to do next and may suggest a telemedicine appointment so a provider can evaluate you.

 How can I prevent an infection from COVID-19?